 Artificial Intelligence will augment how people work.
 Artificial intelligence isn’t a magic answer.
-And you know, there’s people that think that once we’ve got that or set, you know, there’s a whole body of work that has to happen in every organization that says that answers this question.
+And you know, there are people that think that once we’ve got that or set there’s a whole body of work that has to happen in every organization that says that answers this question.
 How do we want people and machines to work together?

 Okay, that’s what AI’s great at right now.
 It’s really good at replacing some of the transactional hands work, and it’s starting.
 It’s starting to help me with the head work.
 It’s starting to produce information that I can then use my brain to understand what it’s saying.
 But AI is not good at heart work, AI’s not empathetic to the fact that,